martona/yo/README.md

 It is an acknowledged **derivative work** of
 [yoshell (`pizlonator/yosh`)](https://github.com/pizlonator/yosh): it reuses yoshell's LLM system-prompt design and its tool/response (function-calling) contract and multi-step protocol, re-expressed as a standalone tool.
-It does not copy or fork yoshell's Bash/Readline C. The full derivative-work statement, the list of significant changes, and bundled third-party notices (e.g. gitleaks, MIT) are in [NOTICE](NOTICE).
+The full derivative-work statement, the list of significant changes, and bundled third-party notices (e.g. gitleaks, MIT) are in [NOTICE](NOTICE).

 This is a personal, non-commercial project.
 Copyright (C) 2026 [Marton Anka](https://anka.me)